error-00/cat_agency/README.md

 ## Usage

-You can manage missions and targets using the defined API endpoints.
+You can manage cats, missions and targets using the defined API endpoints.
 Use Postman or any API client to interact with the application.

 API Endpoints